junyanz/CycleGAN/README.md

 ```

 Please pay attention to the direction. `which_direction='BtoA'` was used because the pretrained network transforms photos to Ukiyo-e-style images, but the dataset `ukiyoe2photo` is from Ukiyo-e paintings to photos. `model=one_direction_test` loads the code that generates outputs of the trained network in only one direction.

+## Setup Training and Test data
+To train CycleGAN model on your own datasets, you need to create a directory with subdirectories `trainA` and `trainB` that contain images from domain A and B. You can test your model on your training set by setting ``phase='train'`` in  `test.lua`.
+You can also create subdirectories like `testA` and `testB` if you have additional test data.

+You should **not** expect the model to work on any combination of two datasets.
+From our experience, we find it works better if both datasets share some similar visual content.
+For example, landscape painting $$\leftrightarrow$$ landscape photographs works much better than portrait painting $$\leftrightarrow$$ landscape photos.
+Zebras $$\leftrightarrow$$ horses achieves compelling results while cats$$\leftrightarrow$$ dogs completely fails.
+See [Failure cases](##Failure_cases) for more discussion.

+## Failure cases
+Several typical failure cases are shown [here](https://junyanz.github.io/CycleGAN/images/failures.jpg).
+On translation tasks that involve color and texture changes, like many of those reported above, the method often succeeds.
+We have also explored tasks that require geometric changes, with little success.
+For example, on the task of `dog<->cat` transfiguration, the learned translation degenerates to making minimal changes to the input.
+Handling more varied and extreme transformations, especially geometric changes, is an important problem for future work.

 ## Display UI
 Optionally, for displaying images during training and test, use the [display package](https://github.com/szym/display).